Cowboy-coder/bundle-up/README.md

 ----

  * Add support for addCss("folder/\*.css") and addJs("**.coffee") etc.
- * Add support for auto compiling using middleware in dev mode
+ * Add support for namespaced assets